NASA-Planetary-Science/rss_ringoccs/README.md

 grateful  to Linda Spilker and Kathryn Weld for their encouragement and support, and to  RSS Team Member Essam Marouf for developing the diffraction reconstruction technique that underlies this work.

+# License
+    rss_ringoccs is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    rss_ringoccs is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with rss_ringoccs.
+If not, see <https://www.gnu.org/licenses/>.